 This is historic Christianity.
 It is what Christianity became, and then was passed down from generation to generation in the tradition of the church.

 This doesn’t work.
-It makes the faith susceptible to at least two problems.
+It makes the faith susceptible to at least three problems.

 The first is historical and scientific accusations that tear down its divinity.
 Because there is no authority to say what the Bible is, except the Bible itself.
 Defining the Bible as divine is completely arbitrary.
 So if it has flaws, how can it be considered divine?